 The September 2008 panic thus seems to belong mostly in the third category.
-Inadequacy of disclosure of specifics of hundreds of billions in loan and securities holdings, and skepticism as to their valuations on balance sheets, contributed greatly to the problem.
-Growing anxieties in 2007 about valuations led over time to MBS becoming nearly untradeable, which the Fed apparently perceived initially as due mainly to insufficient liquidity in the financial system, though it had tried to address that issue with a host of new lending facilities beginning in late 2007 and extending through 2008 into 200923.
-But the September crunch had jolted financial institutions into critically reassessing their counterparties' potential economic insolvency, and more liquidity did not remove that concern.
-In October 2008 the Treasury converted the TARP program into capital investments of \$10 to \$25 billion in the six largest banks, which were more a signal of implied Government guarantees against their failure than clearly sufficient by themselves to ensure their capital solvency against adverse portfolio outcomes.
+Inadequate disclosure of specifics of hundreds of billions of dollars in loan and securities holdings, and skepticism as to their valuations on balance sheets, contributed greatly to the problem.
+Growing anxieties in 2007 about valuations led over time to MBSs becoming nearly untradable, which the Fed apparently perceived initially as due mainly to insufficient liquidity in the financial system, though it had tried to address that issue with a host of new lending facilities beginning in late 2007 and extending through

+2008 into 2009.24 But the September crunch had jolted financial institutions around the world into critically reassessing their counterparties' potential economic insolvency, and more liquidity did not remove that concern.
+In October 2008, the Treasury converted the Troubled Asset Relief Program (TARP) into capital investments of \$10 to \$25 billion in the six largest banks, which were more a signal of implied government guarantees against their failure than clearly sufficient by themselves to ensure their capital solvency against adverse portfolio outcomes.
+Far more important, the Fed purchased hundreds of billions of dollars of questionable securities.